khalid-hussain/shaheen/chap15.md

 Abu Abdullah looked at Ferdinand's emissary and said in a feeble voice, "Emperor Ferdinand will have a reply from us within a couple of days."

-Abu Abdullah's new minister was Tareef Bin Malik, who was the biggest chief of the tribal Berbers.
+Abu Abdullah's new minister was Tareef bin Malik, who was the biggest chief of the tribal Berbers.
 He stood up and replied, "Ferdinand certainly has some misunderstanding about us and we are sure this misunderstanding will be removed.
 If you deem appropriate, I am ready to go to him."